 Tandi teaches Religious Education for a Changing World at Meadville-Lombard Theological School.
 Two of her meditations appear in Becoming: A Spiritual Guide for Navigating Adulthood, edited by Rev. Kayla Parker and Twelve-Step Unitarian Universalist, edited by Ken and Cathlean.

 She is known for her creative reframing and sparky questions and love of collaboration.
 She is ordained to the UU ministry, a certified spiritual director, and a Credentialed Religious Educator, master level.

 Tandi has been serving the UUA in many roles since 2002.
-Before joining the Pacific Western Team she served the UUA as Pacific Northwest Districts’ Program Specialist (2002-2011), Interim Director of the Youth & Young Adult Office (2010-2011), Growth Strategist (2011-2014), and Innovation & Network Specialist (2014-2016.)
+Before joining the Pacific Western Region team she served the UUA as Pacific Northwest Districts’ Program Specialist (2002-2011), Interim Director of the Youth & Young Adult Office (2010-2011), Growth Strategist (2011-2014), and Innovation & Network Specialist (2014-2016.)

 Tandi is married to Rev. Sue Phillips and has three children (ages 11, 23, and 25.)
 She lives in Tacoma, WA.